 As president of the Entertainment Software Rating Board (ESRB), Ms. Vance leads the non-profit, self-regulatory body for the video game industry in the United States, which includes the assignment of age ratings to video games and mobile apps, enforcement of marketing guidelines adopted by the video game industry and operating Privacy Certified, an FTC-sanctioned COPPA Safe Harbor privacy seal certification program.
 Ms. Vance is also the chairperson of the International Age Rating Coalition (IARC), a ground-breaking global rating and age classification system for digitally delivered games and apps that reflects the unique cultural differences among nations and regions.

-Ms. Vance serves as a member of the Board of Directors for the Family Online Safety Institute as well as the Academy of Interactive Arts and Sciences.
+Ms. Vance serves as the Chairperson of the Family Online Safety Institute (FOSI) as well as a member of the Board of Directors for the Academy of Interactive Arts and Sciences.
 In 2009, she was also appointed to the National Telecommunications and Information Administration's Online Safety and Technology Working Group (OSTWG), which was established by the Obama administration to make recommendations on the protection of children on the Internet through education, labeling and parental control technology.
 Ms. Vance has also been named to Video Business' Women Elite as well as Next-Generation's Top 25 People of the Year.
 As an expert on interactive media, she has appeared frequently on TV and radio stations nationwide including ABC (World News Tonight, Good Morning America and News Radio), NBC, CBS, FOX, CNN and Bloomberg; has been quoted in The New York Times, Washington Post, Los Angeles Times, Boston Globe, Newsweek, Associated Press and Reuters; and has had articles published online by Good Housekeeping, Parenting and others.